Melasma blemish

 Prevention

-Prevention strategies for melasma primarily focus on minimizing sun exposure and avoiding known triggers:
+Prevention strategies for melasma primarily focus on minimising sun exposure and avoiding known triggers:

 • Sun Protection: Consistent use of broad-spectrum sunscreen, protective clothing, and sun avoidance is essential to prevent melasma or its recurrence.